PavanRangani/docs/docs/prd/investments/IPS.md

   - Scenario 1: It means, During `Add`, If user enters some data in `% Target` and without saving it, if user goes to`$ Target` it will be shown blank.
 Now if user enter data in `$ Target` and again come back to the `% Target`, it will show old data entered in `% Target`
   - Scenario 2: if user has already some data in `% Target` and during `Edit` user enters data in `$ Target` mode.
 After entering data, if user come to the `% Target`  it will show old data.

+### Asset allocation table

+- Table can have two input mode: `Dollar Target` & `Percent Target`
+  - When table input mode is `Dollar Target`, `Total Appreciation` percentage in `Strategic Targets` column should be 100.
+Otherwise shows error: `Total percentage must be 100`
+  - When table input mode is `Percent Target`, `Total Portfolio` percentage in `Strategic Targets` column should be 100

 ## UI Resources